 Children who live nearest from home to school will receive priority for any criteria that are oversubscribed.
 If the distance between home and school is the same, which includes the same geographical property reference (such as a block of flats), random allocation is used as a tie-breaker.
-Bradford Council's School Admissions Team will undertake the random allocation process.
+Bradford Council's School Admissions Team will undertake the random allocation process in the presence of a school representative.